Spectral analysis of random-to-random Markov chains: Introduction

 \subsubsection{Acknowledgements}

 We wish to thank the following people for numerous enlightening conversations concerning various aspects of this research project: Nantel Bergeron, Persi Diaconis, Darij Grinberg, Mathieu Guay-Paquet, Nadia Lafrenière, Vic Reiner, Stéphanie Schanck, Anne Schilling, Nicolas M. Thiéry, Volkmar Welker, Mike Zabrocki.
-We also thank Darij, Nadia and Stéphanie for the careful reading of the text and numerous suggestions that improved the exposition.
+We also thank Darij, Nadia, Stéphanie and the anonymous referee for their careful reading of the text and their numerous suggestions that improved the exposition.

 We thank Patricia Hersh for her encouragement and advice, and for pointing out the application to the integrality of the Laplacians of the complex of injective words.

 We thank Alain Lascoux for explaining how to efficiently construct irreducible matrix representations of the symmetric group.
 The resulting computations were very helpful throughout the course of this project.